DkodaLabs/wasabi-solana/README.md

 ```
 Options are:
 - `-u/--url`: Target cluster
-- `-k/--keypair`: The keypair that pays for the transaction and which the program will default to if no authority is provied with the command
+- `-k/--keypair`: The keypair that pays for the transaction and which the program will default to if no authority is provided with the command
 - `-h/--help`: Self explanatory

 1. Initialise fee & liquidation wallet associated token accounts